 She even noticed colleagues growing seeds at their desk.
 “It makes people excited,” she adds, “It’s like bringing in a puppy.
 Seedlings gather a lot of attention.”

-While tending to a garden can often be a solo act, Griffin hopes the seed library will also continue to be a bridge to a larger community, “While we may not be growing together, we’re talking about it and learning about it together.”
+While tending to a garden can often be a solo act, Alison hopes the seed library will also continue to be a bridge to a larger community, “While we may not be growing together, we’re talking about it and learning about it together.”

 Just as you might borrow a book and return it, library users are encouraged to save seeds from the plants they grow, and return them to support next year’s collection.

 The library’s impact is not just on the borrowers and growers.
-Griffin emphasizes that, “Libraries are great equalizers in education and society,” and, ”with the seed library, we’re building on a model of libraries as a public place that will help you learn and build, and taking on this ecological aspect is critical.”
+Alison emphasizes that, “Libraries are great equalizers in education and society,” and, ”with the seed library, we’re building on a model of libraries as a public place that will help you learn and build, and taking on this ecological aspect is critical.”

 She explains that with fewer and fewer varieties of crops being grown globally, every effort to increase local varieties of crops helps to keep this diversity alive.
 Healthy biodiversity is one of the best ways we can protect against the impacts of climate change.